CURRICULUM

 History is a popular subject at A Level and our students follow the AQA History specification.
 Our 2 exam units are-

-Students also have to complete a piece of coursework on a theme of their choice (from a selection of topics that begin before 1764) and this makes up the final 20% of their overall mark.
+Students also have to complete a piece of coursework on a theme that begins prior to 1764 and this makes up the final 20% of their overall mark.
+Our recommended topic for this is the Tudor period

 Government and Politics A Level